parklab/focal-amplification/Docs/workflow.md

 To study the association between the recurrence of amplicon boundaries and ERa intensity in E2-treated cells, we calculated the recurrence of patients harboring the amplification boundaries for each bin and the accumulated ERa binding intensity in the E2-treated MCF7 cells.
 The function `association.recurrence.e2.er.intensity` takes the information of the recurrence and the ERa intensity and displays the increase of ERa binding intensity at the binns with a high recurrence.

 ## HTGTS
 The raw data from the HTGTS experiments is available at [GEO GSE227369](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE227369).
+The raw data was primarily analyzed using the scripts in the `HTGTS_data_processing.R`.
+The main output file from this script, `HTGTS.lograt.average.allcells.twotarget.gene.v2.corrected.allinfo.txt`, is available in the <a href="https://github.com/parklab/focal-amplification/blob/main/Data">Data</a> folder.

 ## Timing analysis